TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 Concept | Direction | Photography | Copy | Post-Production

-The beauty & skincare space thrives on trust, and simply looking good isn't enough anymore.
+The beauty & skincare space thrives on trust, and simply having a feel that looks good no longer makes you special.
 Today's consumers are savvy and looking for genuine experiences and daring moves, not airbrushed perfection and safe branded content.
 Being real builds immense credibility, and there's nothing more real than being pretty and rebellious.

 When I joined Founders Makers in 2023, the agency's existing social video collaborations for Garnier UK were out of sync with our meta-ironic reality.
-The kind of content that blended into the background rather than standing out.
 A daredevil like myself was needed to help a global brand like Garnier truly fit into TikTok's dynamic and often bewildering micro-universe.

 Concept | Direction | Photography | Copy | Post-Production